-Although you may have completed the general admission procedures to Clatsop Community College, you will find that there are a number of programs that require special admission such as the nursing program.
-If you receive any type of external funding for college such as financial aid or scholarships, you must be an admitted degree-seeking student.
+Although you may have completed the general admission procedures to Clatsop Community College, there are a number of programs that require special admission, such as the nursing program.
+Your advisor can help you apply for such programs.
+If you know someone who is interested in attending CCC and needs assistance, please refer them to the Admissions Department!